lgong2000/VueClient/README.md

 4. Open in Visual Studio Code
 code .

+Version 2
+Do some clean
+Using Tailwind

+# Error - Cannot find module './App.vue' or its corresponding type declarations.ts(2307)
+Extensions - Install "JavaScript and TypeScript Nightly" Disable (Workspace)
+Title Bar Search - Show and Run Commands >  - Reload Window

 This template should help get you started developing with Vue 3 in Vite.